Barlow Der Mugrdechian - Biography

-For the past thirty-two years he has been the advisor to the Armenian Students Organization on campus and advisor for the Hye Sharzhoom/Armenian Action newspaper.
+For the past thirty-four years he has been the advisor to the Armenian Students Organization on campus and advisor for the Hye Sharzhoom/Armenian Action newspaper.

 In the summer of 2016, Der Mugrdechian was invited to speak by the Tekeyan Cultural

-Association of Lebabonon at Haigazian University in Beirut.
+Association of Lebanon at Haigazian University in Beirut.
 He also traveled to Armenia

 In the summer of 2014, Der Mugrdechian led the "Armenia Summer Study Program 2014," taking nine students to Armenia for three weeks.
 Students had the opportunity to interact with students from Yerevan State University, and to travel to various parts of the country.